rebecca1230/nyuad-intro-to-im/MAR_23/Readme.md

 ## Challenges
-- Taking note of which steps were performed successfully and finding when the user presses wrong button was quite tricky.
+- Taking note of which steps were performed successfully and finding when the user presses wrong button were quite tricky.
-- As there is no way to find the current time in Arduino, setting ```randomSeed()``` as time was not possible.
-I found on the Arduino Forum that we could set seed to ```analogRead()``` of an empty pin as an alternative.
+- As there is no way to find the current time in Arduino, setting ```randomSeed()``` to time was not possible.
+However, I found on the Arduino Forum that we could set it to ```analogRead()``` of an empty pin as an alternative.

 Thank you!